“We are what we repeatedly do. Excellence, then, is not an act, but a habit.” ~Aristotle

 An Action Plan To Make Meditation A Habit

 So here’s a simple action plan.
 You need to track your progress and make it visible.
-As part of our free meditation mini course, you get a 30-day meditation challenge worksheet.
-You can sign up for the mini course and then use that 30-day challenge worksheet until you get to 66 days.
+Start a meditation challenge worksheet.
 If you are consistent and follow through, you will have made a huge move towards establishing your new habit.

 And here’s the thing, if you don’t take action, it’s definitely not going to happen.
 Consistent action is the only way to train your brain and create the neural pathways that will help you establish your meditation habit.
 And you need to act enough times to pave that pathway in your brain so that the action becomes automatic.